There are several solutions we recommend if the following error appears when attempting to open a company file:

 Solution 1: Download and run the QuickBooks File Doctor

-Please see QuickBooks File Doctor: Fix your company file or network (US, CA, and UK) to use the QuickBooks File Doctor.
+Please see QuickBooks File Doctor: Fix your company file for more information.

 Solution 2: Rename .ND and .TLG files